 Another common situation where brakes can cause grinding noise is a sudden slam on the brakes.
 If you step on the brakes in an emergency, you will hear a harsh sound and feel the brake pedal rumbling.
 However, if your brake pads are thick enough, don’t worry.

 If you hear a grinding sound when you stop suddenly, it may be caused by the anti-lock braking system (ABS).
-In an emergency stop state, ABS will automatically start to prevent wheel lockup and skidding.
-The system ensures stability and control by pumping the brakes, which can cause friction and brake pedal rumbling.
+In an emergency stop, ABS will automatically engage to prevent wheel lockup and skidding.
+The system ensures stability and control by pumping the brakes, which can cause friction and a rumbling brake pedal.

 Once the car stops or your foot is stepped off the pedal, the grinding should stop.
-If your brake pads continue to fray, you will want to arrange for brake pad repair immediately, as this may indicate that the brake pads are worn.
+If your brake pads continue to fray, you will want to arrange for brake pad repair immediately, as this may indicate they are worn.

-While most noises indicate that it’s time to change your brake pads – what will you do if you hear grinding noise when braking but your pads are fine?
-Also, you may notice new brakes making grinding noise at low speed.
+While most noises indicate that it’s time to change your brake pads, what will you do if you hear a grinding noise when braking, but your pads are fine?
+Also, you may notice new brakes making a grinding noise at low speed.
 Do not panic.
-New brakes make grinding noise until the brake pads perfectly fit the rotor surface.
-The following are reasons why your brakes might grind even when your pad is fine.
+New brakes make a grinding noise until the brake pads fully seat on the rotor surface.
+The following are reasons why your brakes might grind even when your pads are fine.

 Grinding noise when turning and braking

-If you drive and your car starts making grinding sounds while turning, you should suspect three causes; inferior wheel bearings, bad CV joints, or a brake assembly problem.
+If you drive and your car starts making grinding sounds while turning, suspect three causes: worn wheel bearings, bad CV joints, or a brake assembly problem.

 A little-known fact is that problems with constant velocity joints can cause grinding noise during rotation.
 Constant velocity joints are components of the driveshaft and play a key role in steering.
 Another critical source of strange noise may be problems with brake components.
-The key issue is that the brake cover is loose, the brake caliper and brake pads are worn out, or the rotor is not aligned.
+The key issue is that the brake cover is loose, the brake caliper and pads are worn, or the rotor is misaligned.
 In any case, the best way is to check the entire braking system.

-If you hear brakes grinding when braking and your car is at a low speed, this might indicate something serious or not at all.
+If you hear brakes grinding when braking at low speed, it might indicate something serious or nothing at all.
 For safety, it is advisable to stop the vehicle and check the cause of the noise.
 The following are things to watch out for because they are most likely the cause of brake grinding at low speed.

-Worn out braking pad– graphite, copper, and iron are materials used to manufacture brake pad. as you use the brake pad, this material keeps wearing out until the outer metal cover touches the rotor.
+Worn-out braking pad– graphite, copper, and iron are materials used to manufacture brake pads.
+As you use the brake pads, these materials wear down until the outer metal cover touches the rotor.

-Low-quality pad: If you just had a pad replacement and every reason for pads being worn out is ruled out.
+Low-quality pad: If you just had a pad replacement, and every reason for pads being worn out has been ruled out.
 Then you might check if you bought the wrong pad.

-Worn out rotor disc: the consequence of not changing worn out or fake pad is worn out rotor disc.
+Worn-out rotor disc: failure to replace worn-out or counterfeit pads leads to a worn-out rotor disc.
 Your rotor disc is worn out because you might have exposed it to cold water while still hot.
-Such an act can lead to a surface deflection of the rotor, leading to grinding sounds when braking.
+Such an act can cause surface deflection of the rotor, resulting in grinding sounds during braking.

 Other reasons include:

-• Solid item stuck up in between the pad and the rotor.
+- Solid item stuck up between the pad and the rotor.

 How do you fix grinding brakes?